-I am a dentist whose life centers around providing high quality care and smiles, especially to my Spanish-speaking community.
-To the extent to which I am able to do so in the future, progressively, as my career matures, I want to devote as much time as possible to those members of the Spanish-speaking community in America who are underserved, many who are both undocumented and unable to afford dental care.
-For me, an oral health professional seeking a residency position in Orthodontics, I am aware that my chosen specialty is often thought of as ‘cosmetic’, a luxury expense, and not as any kind of entitlement as a member of the community; and this is probably particularly true with respect to recent Spanish-speaking arrivals to the USA from Latin America and the Caribbean, particularly if they are undocumented.
-I want to resist this perspective, however, and to suggest that the spirit of community in our melting-pot land of immigrants can reach to the point of providing for orthodontic treatment for the underserved, at least some of them, as many as possible.
+I am a dentist whose life centers around providing high-quality care and smiles, especially to my Spanish-speaking community.
+To the extent to which I can do so in the future, progressively, as my career matures, I want to devote as much time to underserved Spanish speakers as possible, many of whom are undocumented and unable to afford dental care.
+For me, an oral health professional seeking a residency position in Orthodontics, I am aware that my chosen specialty is often thought of as ‘cosmetic,’ a luxury expense, and not as any entitlement as a member of the community; and this is probably particularly true concerning recent Spanish-speaking arrivals to the USA from Latin America and the Caribbean, mainly if they are undocumented.
+However, I want to resist this perspective and suggest that the spirit of community in our melting-pot land of immigrants can reach the point of providing orthodontic treatment for the underserved, at least some of them, as many as possible.

-Earning my DDS in 2005 and spending the next two years serving at a hospital, I then completed 2 years of general dentistry residency, going on to earn a certificate in Implantology: Surgical and prosthetic treatment, a 2-year program.
+Earning my DDS in 2005 and spending the next two years serving at a hospital, I completed two years of general dentistry residency, earning a certificate by completing a 2-year course in Implantology.
 I also became certified as an Invisalign provider in 2011.
-My father is from Puerto Rico and my mother from Guatemala.
-Born and raised in Queens, New York City, with both parents primarily Spanish-speaking, I feel equally comfortable in both English and Spanish.
-I am familiar with urban, Latino communities and immigrant issues, and I feel called to the very fiber of my being to serve those members of my special, minority community, those primarily-Spanish-speakers who most need my support.
+My father is from Puerto Rico, and my mother is from Guatemala.
+Born and raised in Queens, New York City, with both parents primarily Spanish-speaking, I feel equally comfortable in English and Spanish.
+I am familiar with urban and Latino communities and immigrant issues.
+I feel called to the very fiber of my being to serve those members of my unique minority community, those primarily Spanish speakers who most need my support.
 I look forward to a long professional lifetime laboring to educate the community concerning the importance of dental hygiene and occlusion – in both languages.
-My long-term plan is to serve for decades as a mentor sharing all that I hope to learn about Orthodontics, passing on the torch to new generations of Orthodontists.
+My long-term plan is to serve for decades as a mentor, sharing all that I hope to learn about Orthodontics and passing on the torch to new generations of Orthodontists.

-Contributing to research in Orthodontics is also central to my long-term plans especially with respect to the relationship between orthodontic treatments, on the one hand, and implantology on the other.
-I intend to stay on the cutting edge of implantology as well, an area in which I have already acquired extensive training, and I also hope to contribute at some point in my career to research in the area of malocclusion.
-A general dentist with more than ten years of experience, I am now also a certified orthodontist.
-I have been practicing all phases of general dentistry and at this point I know what I want: Orthodontics.
-I find my greatest happiness helping patients to achieve the healthiest and most beautiful smile possible.
+Contributing to research in Orthodontics is also central to my long-term plans, especially concerning the relationship between orthodontic treatments, on the one hand, and implantology, on the other.
+I intend to stay on the cutting edge of implantology, where I have already acquired extensive training.
+I also hope to contribute to research malocclusion sometime in my career.
+I am a general dentist with over ten years of experience and a certified orthodontist.
+I have been practicing all phases of general dentistry, and at this point, I know what I want: Orthodontics.
+I am happiest helping patients achieve the healthiest and most beautiful smile possible.
 I love the way that it enhances their confidence and quality of life.